Student Complaints, Grievances, and Concerns

 Discrimination: If you feel that you have been treated differently, harassed, or retaliated against on the basis of your race, color, national origin, religion, sex, sexual orientation, disability, age, status as a veteran or special disabled veteran, gender identity and expression, and/or other characteristic prohibited by law, you should contact The Office of Equity, Inclusion and Compliance.

-Professional, Continuing, and Distance Education: If a student has a complaint that involves distance education, please review the Online Education Complaint Process.
+Office of Workforce Development: If a student has a complaint that involves distance education, please review the Online Education Complaint Process.

 Financial Aid: If the subject matter of your complaint relates to student financial aid, you should forward your complaints to the Financial Aid Office.